Church: Our pastor is not texting you asking for gift cards

 BIRMINGHAM, Ala.
 (AP) - The largest Episcopal church in Birmingham, Alabama, says none of its pastors are texting people and asking for gift cards.

-Al.com reports the Cathedral Church of the Advent announced Wednesday that it had learned of requests purporting to be from the Rev. from Dean Andrew C. Pearson Jr. It posted on its website that the church’s clergy or staff wouldn’t “suddenly and unexpectedly” reach out for gift cards.
+Al.com reports the Cathedral Church of the Advent announced Wednesday that it had learned of requests purporting to be from the Rev. Dean Andrew C. Pearson Jr. It posted on its website that the church’s clergy or staff wouldn’t “suddenly and unexpectedly” reach out for gift cards.

 It asked recipients to send details to the staff of the church, which boasts a congregation of about 3,600 people.